JecaTosovic/ConservedWaterSearch/README.rst

    print(res[0][2])

-For more complex usecases, please refer to the `WaterNetworkAnalysis  <https://github.com/JecaTosovic/WaterNetworkAnalysis>`_.
+For more information on preprocessing trajectory data, please refer to the `WaterNetworkAnalysis  <https://github.com/JecaTosovic/WaterNetworkAnalysis>`_.